-(2) Monitoring of this parameter in water supply zones is required where sodium hypochlorite is not added after water has left the treatment works.
-In other circumstances, see Group B1.

-(3) To monitor for indicative dose.

-(4) In the event that a single sample is taken in a year, a further sample must be taken if there is any change in relation to that supply that could affect the concentration of radionuclides in the water supply.
+- (2) Monitoring is required at supply points where sodium hypochlorite is not added after water has left the treatment works.
+In other circumstances, see Group B1. - (3) To monitor for indicative dose. - (4) In the event that a single sample is taken in a year, a further sample must be taken if there is any change in relation to that supply that could affect the concentration of radionuclides in the water supply.